shawnLeeZX/ml_math/README.md

-This repo keeps tex and pdf files of the mathematical proof I make while I am teach myself Machine Learning.
-Currently I have:
+This repo keeps tex and pdf files of the record of the journey I teach myself Mathematics while I am learning Machine Learning.
+It may contain mathematical proofs I make, clarity about the mathematical concepts, development of some some math subject.
+Currently it has:

+## Mathematical Proof

-* Some proof about the trace of Matrix
+* least_squire:     Some proof about the trace of Matrix.
-* The close form solution of least square
+* trace_of_matrix:  A detailed proof of getting the close form solution of least square method.

+## Development of Some Math Subjects

+* development_of_algebra:               Development of Algebra
+* evolvement_of_probability_theory:     Evolvement of Probability Theory